SiriDB/siridb-docs/content/getting_started/configuration.md

 `SIRIDB_PIPE_CLIENT_NAME` | `siridb_client.sock` | SiriDB will bind the client named pipe in this location.
 `SIRIDB_HTTP_STATUS_PORT` | `0` | When the HTTP status port is not set (or 0), the service will not start.
 Otherwise the HTTP requests `/status`, `/ready` and `/healthy` are available which can be used for readiness and liveness requests.
 Example usage using wget: wget -q -O - http://siridb-server.local:8080/status
 `SIRIDB_HTTP_API_PORT` | `0` | When the HTTP API port is not set (or 0), the API service will not start.
 Otherwise the HTTP POST requests can be user to insert or query data points.
+`SIRIDB_IGNORE_BROKEN_DATA` | `0` | SiriDB will ignore corrupted or broken shards and related database files even at the cost of losing some or all data.
+This option is useful especially for transient data on systems prone to power outage or frequent hard resets.